States of Change is an ongoing work of serial fiction.

 has become widely available for personal use throughout many of the post-fed nation-states.

 GCLP's business model was designed to leverage the Augment fully; strategy conferences, expert system data-sharing, state accounting and even employee morale building exercises were key aspects to that model.
-In fact, the ten full-time bio-technicians employed by GCLP have only ever worked remotely.
+In fact, the ten full-time bio-technicians employed by GCLP only ever worked remotely.
 The founders Prim and Merc, however, meet monthly face-to-face to discuss personnel adjustments, mission recalibration and individual project closure.
 Today, VisARs off, they focused on the last.

 "...DNA Depth Analyses adequate for extended generation survivability?"